LPC-Breitling seeks SFr375m loan to back CVC buyout

-LONDON, June 26 A SFr375m-equivalent (US$387m) term loan backing private equity firm CVC’s acquisition of Swiss luxury watchmaker Breitling has launched for syndication, banking sources said on Monday.
+LONDON, June 26 (Reuters) - A SFr375m-equivalent (US$387m) term loan backing private equity firm CVC’s acquisition of Swiss luxury watchmaker Breitling has launched for syndication, banking sources said on Monday.

 CVC agreed to take an 80% stake in Breitling in April, valuing the business as more than €800m.